Published on July 20th, 2021 by Bob Ciura

 Dividend and Valuation Analysis

 Until recently, SL Green paid a dividend on the more customary quarterly schedule.
 That changed in 2020 when the trust began paying a monthly dividend in April.
-So far in 2020, shareholders have received $2.36 in per-share dividends.
+At a current monthly rate of $0.3033 per share, SL Green has an annualized dividend payout of $3.64 per share, representing a 4.7% current yield.

 Even better, the dividend looks safe even with the COVID-19 headwinds.
-Analysts on average expect SL Green to produce $6.87 of funds-from-operation in 2020, giving the stock a projected payout ratio of 52%.
-This is an incredibly low payout ratio for a REIT.
-The trust has seemed to manage its business well, which is one reason the dividend has been raised for nine consecutive years.
-Funds-from-operation have always more than covered the dividend over this period of time.
+We expect SL Green to produce $6.50 of funds-from-operation in 2021, giving the stock a projected dividend payout ratio of 56%.
+This is a low payout ratio for a REIT.
+The trust has seemed to manage its business well, which is one reason the dividend has been raised for 10 consecutive years.

-Even giving the stock a lower fair value estimate of 8-9 times FFO due to COVID-19 headwinds, the stock is undervalued which could result in significant returns due to multiple expansion.
-The combination of an expanding P/FFO multiple and dividends could yield total returns above 12% over the next five years, and potentially more if the company can generate FFO-per-share growth.
+Even giving the stock a lower fair value estimate of 13 times FFO due to COVID-19 headwinds, the stock is undervalued which could result in significant returns due to multiple expansion.
+The combination of an expanding P/FFO multiple, 5% expected FFO-per-share growth and the 4.7% dividend yield result in total expected returns of 11.5% per year over the next five years.

 SL Green is a high-yielding REIT that is facing headwinds to its business.
 The COVID-19 pandemic has negatively impacted rent collections for its retail properties.
-Even so, three out of four property types had very strong rates of rent collection during the second quarter and the occupancy rate remains very high.
+Even so, the REIT has maintained solid occupancy and rent collection in recent quarters.

-SL Green also has growth prospects given that it is concentrated in a high demand area of New York City.
+SL Green also has long-term growth prospects given that it is concentrated in a high demand area of New York City.
 This should allow for the occupancy rate to remain high.
 The trust also has a well-covered dividend and trades at a discounted valuation.
-For these reasons, SL Green stock is a buy at the current share price.
+For these reasons, SL Green stock is a buy for value and income investors.